 This will be a workshop, and you will be helping each other write clearer, more persuasive proposal.
 Proposals and personal statements will be circulated to all participants, and each proposal will be discussed in detail by the group.
 There will also be time for questions and answers about the Fulbright process.
+See the LGS Fulbright page for specific expectations and deadlines.

-If you are intending to apply for a Fulbright, you are strongly encouraged to participate.
-We have offered this workshop for more than a decade, and we have found that students who attend are more likely to succeed than those who do not.
+If you intend to apply for a Fulbright, you are strongly encouraged to participate.
+We have offered this workshop for more than a decade, and we have found that students who attend are significantly more likely to succeed than those who do not.